 The additional statistics that will become available will be important to reduce the systematic uncertainty.
-With enough statistics, the number of lepton + jets events with two b-tagged jets will be sizable, and these events will provide a very important tool for understanding systematic uncertainties in the top-mass measurement.
+With enough statistics, the number of lepton + jets events with two b-tagged jets will be sizable, and these events will provide a very important tool for understanding systematic uncertainties in the top mass measurement.
 In these events, there are no ambiguities in assigning the two jets to the hadronic W decay.
-The invariant mass of these two jets, which ideally should reconstruct to the W mass, provides an in situ calibration of $W \rightarrow$ jet-jet invariant-mass reconstruction.
-First results from this kind of study are very promising (see Fig. 106).
-Besides the energy-scale issue, studies of doubly b-tagged events will provide useful handles on other systematic effects that limit the precision of the top-mass measurement.
-Since mistag backgrounds in this data sample are very small, events in the tails of the jet-jet invariant-mass distribution will be $t\bar{t}$ events with one jet from gluon radiation and $WQQ\bar{Q}$ events.
-Therefore doubly b-tagged events will be useful in directly measuring these components of the data set.
+The invariant mass of these two jets, which ideally should reconstruct to the W mass, provides an in-situ calibration of $W \to \text{jet-jet}$ invariant mass reconstruction.
+First results from this kind of study are very promising, (see Fig. 106).
+Besides the energy scale issue, studies of doubly-b-tagged events will provide useful handles on other systematic effects that limit the precision of the top mass measurement.
+Since mis-tag backgrounds in this data sample are very small, events in the tails of the jet-jet invariant mass distribution will be tt events with one jet from gluon radiation and WQQ events.
+Therefore doubly-b-tagged events will be useful in directly measuring these components of the data set.
 This will improve the understanding of the top resolution function, which also depends on the number of jets from gluon radiation in the sample.
-The doubly b-tagged sample will also allow for a test of the modeling of the WQQ background component, which affects the top-mass measurement, since the top mass is extracted from a likelihood fit of the data to the sum of $t\bar{t}$ and W background.
-The number of jet-parton combinations for doubly b-tagged events is only four, as opposed to twelve combinations that must be considered in the present CDF analysis, which only demands one b tag (see Sec.
-IX.A.1).
-Since statistics are not expected to be the limiting factor, it is possible that a measurement of the top mass using these events will ultimately be more accurate than a measurement based on events with one b tag.
+The doubly-b-tagged sample will also allow for a test of the modeling of the $WQ\bar{Q}$ background component, which affects the top mass measurement since the top mass is extracted from a likelihood fit of the data to the sum of $t\bar{t}$ and W background.
+The number of jet-parton combinations for doubly-b-tagged events is only four, as opposed to twelve combinations that must be considered in the present CDF analysis which only demands one b-tag, see Section IX.A.1.
+Since statistics are not expected to be the limiting factor, it is possible that a measurement of the top mass using these events will be ultimately more accurate than a measurement based on events with one b-tag.
 Alternatively, these events can be used to study the effect of wrong combinations.
-With these events, it will also become possible to measure the probability for the constrained fit to converge to a combination with a b-tagged jet assigned to a light-quark jet.
+Using these events, it will also become possible to measure the probability for the constrained fit to converge to a combination with a b-tagged jet assigned to a light quark jet.

-Further improvements in the understanding of the systematic uncertainties will be possible due to the high-statistics $t\overline{t}$ samples that will be available.
-It will become possible to better quantify the effects of gluon radiation by measuring the relative rates of $t\overline{t} \rightarrow$ dilepton + 2 vs 3 jets and $t\overline{t} \rightarrow l$ + 4 vs 5 jets.
-The modeling of the W+ jets background, which at present is entirely based on the
+Further improvements in the understanding of the systematic uncertainties will be possible due to the high statistics $t\bar{t}$ samples that will be available.
+It will become possible to better quantify the effects of gluon radiation by measuring the relative rates of $t\bar{t} \to \text{dilepton} + 2 \text{ vs. } 3 \text{ jets}$ , and $t\bar{t} \to l + 4 \text{ vs. } 5 \text{ jets}$ .
+The modeling of the W+ jets background, which at present is entirely based on the VECBOS Monte Carlo, will be tested using the large sample of Z+ jets.